-The unit is supplied with a single 1-inch wash header inlet located at the top of the ESP.
-Connect the hot water supply line from the outlet of the inlet manifold to the wash header at the top of the ESP module.
-Bring a 2-inch waste water drain piping connection with P trap to the drain pipe, located centered below the inlet of the PCU.
+The unit is supplied with 1-inch wash headers located at the top of each ESP module.
+Connect the hot water supply line to the wash headers at the top of the ESP module.
+Bring a 2-inch waste water drain piping connection with P trap to the drain pipe on the side of the ESP module.
 The trap drain line water column for the drain should be sized for the total system resistance plus 1 in. wg.